 - Reduce the amount of beef to make the chili more soupy.

-- Up the amount of beef to make the chili meatier and thicker.
+- Add more beef to make the chili meatier and thicker.

 Low Carb Homemade Chili Recipe

-When you simply have to have some chili to ward off the cool weather, turn to this easy recipe that is much lower in carbs than a conventional recipe.
-If you love this recipe please give it 5 stars.
+When you simply have to have some chili to really fill you up, turn to this easy keto recipe that is much lower in carbs than a conventional recipe.
+If you enjoyed this delicious recipe please give it 5 stars.

 - 2.5 pounds ground beef